george-hopkins/opentom/README.txt

 - then on partition 1 copy the built/ttsystem and the opentom dist directory on SD.part1
 - if something goes wrong, try configs/kernel_config.console_ext2 to activate kernel FrameBuffer console

+* To install gltt from TomTom ttsystem file (for Navit)
+- copy your TomTom(tm) ttsystem file into $ROOT/src
+	eg: cp /mnt/TOMTOM/ttsystem $ROOT/src/ttsystem.tomtom
+- type :
+	cd src
+	ttimgextract ttsystem.tomtom
+	mkdir -p ttsystem.tomtom.initramfs
+	cd ttsystem.tomtom.initramfs
+	gunzip -c ../ttsystem.tomtom.0 | sudo cpio -i
+- now the boot ramdisk of your tomtom is extracted in $ROOT/src/ttsystem.tomtom.initramfs and the TomTom kernel is $ROOT/src/ttsystem.1

+Then: cp $ROOT/src/ttsystem.tomtom.initramfs/bin/gltt $TOMDIST/bin

 * TODO
-- make a real suspend/resume script
+- fix espeak => portaudio => OSS, that currently don't work
+- find how to improve FLTK-nxlib-NanoX stability (notably with menus)
 - patch spreadsheet to be adapted to TomTom screen

 * In case of problem
+- read specific cases in docs directory,
-- take a tour into shell scripts, Makefiles, and patchs for more informations, or at http://opentom.free.fr ...
+- take a tour into shell scripts, Makefiles, and patchs for more informations,
-- Feel free to send me a mail in case of problem (opentom@free.fr).
+- feel free to send me a mail in case of problem or found betters URLs for sources.txt (opentom@free.fr).

 Have fun,